 How To Sell an Inherited Property Out Of State

 A real estate investor is a great option for selling inherited property if the executor or any beneficiaries are not local to where the property is located.
-An investor can purchase the house in as-is condition for cash, so you don’t have to hassle with hiring contractors to fix the place up.
-You also can skip the open houses and realtor fees– fast forwarding past this work will make selling from out of state much easier.
+An investor can purchase the house in as-is condition for cash, so the surviving spouse or inheritor(s) don’t have to hassle with hiring contractors to fix the place up.
+In addition, open houses and realtor fees can be avoided– fast forwarding past this work will make selling inherited property from out of state much easier.

 Unlike selling on the market with an agent where buyers require financing and include contract contingencies such as formal inspections and appraisals, a cash investor offers a guaranteed sale without these contingencies or financing.
 A virtual closing will allow you to sign the required closing documents out of state, so you can get paid for your inherited property in Virginia.